isomerpages/pa-eastcoast/index.md

       id: infopic
       description: We’re making sure everyone in East Coast feels seen, supported, and right at home.
-      alt: photo of youths and senior
+      alt: group photo of residents
-      image: /images/a_place_for_all.jpg
+      image: /images/a_place_for_all_group.jpg
 ---